Minnesota Twins remove statue of former owner Calvin Griffith at Target Field over racist comments

-The Minnesota Twins announced Friday morning they have removed the statue of former team owner Calvin Griffith from outside of Target Field.
+The Minnesota Twins removed the statue of former team owner Calvin Griffith from outside of Target Field.

 “While we acknowledge the prominent role Calvin Griffith played in our history, we cannot remain silent and continue ignoring the racist comments he made in Waseca in 1978,” the team said in a statement.
 “His disparaging words displayed a blatant intolerance and disregard for the Black community that are the antithesis of what the Minnesota Twins stand for and value.”

+The statue was one of eight the Twins had outside Target Field.
+There are also statues of Hall of Famers Rod Carew, Harmon Killebrew and Kirby Puckett; former manager Tom Kelly; former players Kent Hrbek and Tony Oliva; and Pohlad with his wife, Eloise.

+Carl Pohlad died in 2009 and the principal owner of the team is his son, Jim.

-In a speech to a Lions Club in Waseca in 1978, Griffith said star infielder Rod Carew was a “damn fool” for playing for as little as he pays him; ballplayers should take advantage of free love rather than get married and have their performance suffer like catcher Butch Wynegar; former manager Billy Martin “never punched anyone his own size”; the stadium commission “can go to hell;” and the Twins decided to come to Minnesota “when I found out you only had 15,000 blacks here.”
+In a speech to a Lions Club in Waseca in 1978, Griffith said Carew was a “damn fool” for playing for as little as he pays him and the Twins decided to come to Minnesota “when I found out you only had 15,000 blacks here.”

 The original story was reported by the Minneapolis Tribune’s Nick Coleman, who was attending the event as a guest.